benburrill/kacpaw/README.rst

 KACPAW (formally known as KACSAW)
 =================================

-KACPAW makes it simple to perform user actions related to the KA Computer Programming environment using Python!
+KACPAW makes it simple to perform user actions related to the KA Computer Programming platform using Python!